Logo

 • Gives you both speed and power

-“Configuration is always your first choice.
-Only customize when your business needs go beyond what’s possible with clicks and not code.”
+“Configuration should always be your first choice.
+Customize only when your business needs exceed what can be achieved with clicks rather than code.”

 Pros and Cons of Each Approach